 International Student On-Campus Employment

-- F-visa students cannot work on campus during their first semester at ONU.
+- Degree-seeking students who hold F-1 visas are allowed to work on campus after completing their first semester at ONU.

 - Click here for step-by-step tips on how to apply for a job using Polar Careers powered by Symplicity.